jagan-hazard/Python_Scripting/README.md

 # Python_Scripting
-Some of my python scrips
+Some of my python scripts

 # Function Realizer